CCExtractor/website/content/public/general/support.md

 ### Slack

 Slack is a great communication tool.
 Most CCExtractor developers hang out in a slack team.
-You\'re welcome to request an invitation here:
+You're welcome to request an invitation here:
 TODO

 ### Technical issues

-By far the best way to get report issues is by opening a ticket at [GitHub\'s issue tracker](https://github.com/CCExtractor/ccextractor/issues).
+By far the best way to get report issues is by opening a ticket at [GitHub's issue tracker](https://github.com/CCExtractor/ccextractor/issues).

 When creating a ticket: